alexandrac1420/Microframeworks_WEB/README.md

     Ready to receive on port 8080...
     ```

-    And now you can access `index.html` and other static files.
+    And now you can access `index.html` and other static files in http://localhost:8080/index.html

 ## Architecture